AUTHORS

 Shawn Setaro

-A music journalist and reporter for Complex, Setaro's writing has been featured in The Atlantic, Vibe, The Source, GQ, and Forbes.
-He also hosted The Cipher, a podcast for which he interviewed 250 legendary figures in hip-hop.
+Music journalist and reporter at Complex, Shawn Setaro has written for The Atlantic, Vibe, The Source, GQ, and Forbes.
+He also hosted The Cipher, a podcast featuring interviews with more than 250 figures in hip-hop.

 Published: